mbizhani/mbizhani.github.io/_drafts/docker02.md

 - **Only recreate containers that have changed**
   - Compose caches the configuration used to create a container.
 When you restart a service that has not changed, Compose re-uses the existing containers.
 Re-using containers means that you can make changes to your environment very quickly.
 - **Variables and moving a composition between environments**
-  - Variables can be used in the compose file
+  - Variables can be used in the Compose file
   - Variables from the shell environment such as `${USER}` can be addressed
-  - Variables also can be defined in a `.env` file beside the compose file in `key=value` format
+  - Variables also can be defined in a `.env` file beside the Compose file in `key=value` format
   - Variables can be used in the following formats
     - `${VARIABLE}` or `$VARIABLE` - simple
     - `${VARIABLE:-default}` evaluates to `default` if `VARIABLE` is _unset_ or _empty_ in the environment.